The search for alternating surgeries: Introduction

 Given a knot $K$ in $S^3$, we say that $p/q\in \Q$ is an \textbf{alternating surgery slope} for $K$ if $p/q$-surgery on $K$ yields the double branched cover of an alternating knot or link.
 Since the double branched cover of a non-split alternating link is a Heegaard Floer homology L-space, knots with alternating surgeries provide examples of L-space knots.
 L-space knots and their properties have generated significant interest for a number of years, see for example~\cite{OS05,OS05b,Gr14,Greene2015genusbounds,GreeneLRP}.
 Since alternating surgeries frequently arise on some of the simplest L-space knots, such as the torus knots, and more generally the Berge knots, it is natural to wonder to what extent alternating surgeries arise on generic L-space knots.

 The set of all alternating surgery slopes on $K$ will be denoted $\Salt(K)$.
 This paper is devoted to understanding $\Salt(K)$ both from a theoretical and a concrete computational perspective.
-We show that there exists an algorithm to calculate $\Salt(K)$ and develop practical methods to calculate it.
-In particular we calculate $\Salt(K)$ for all hyperbolic knots in the SnapPy census. \begin{thm} \thmcomputable \end{thm}
+We show that there exists an algorithm to calculate $\Salt(K)$ and develop methods to calculate $\Salt(K)$ in practice.
+In particular, we calculate $\Salt(K)$ for all hyperbolic knots in the SnapPy census. \begin{thm} \thmcomputable \end{thm}

 There is a natural family of knots $\D$, associated to unknotting crossings in alternating diagrams of knots (see \S\ref{sec:D_definition}), which plays a crucial role in the classification of alternating slopes.
 In particular, $\D$ contains all knots for which $\Salt(K)$ is infinite.
 The theoretical computability of $\Salt(K)$ rests on the following structure theorem for $\Salt(K)$.
 If $K$ is a non-trivial knot admitting alternating surgeries, then there is an associated non-empty tuple of integers, $\underline{\rho}(K)=(\rho_1, \dots, \rho_\ell)$ ordered so that $\rho_1\leq \dots \leq \rho_\ell$ which we call the stable coefficients of $K$ (see \S\ref{sec:changemaker}).